 It might be due to hunger that is causing your cat to act out but an underlying medical problem that is causing your cat to feel pain and discomfort.

-There are many health issues that can cause behavioral problems so it is best to get this reason ruled out by the vet.
+Many health issues can cause behavioral problems so it is best to get this reason ruled out by the vet.

 Wear Shoes When Necessary